Dubai’s Green Oasis: Biophilic Design & Sustainable Home Design for Summer 2025

 Dubai moves fast.
 It’s all noise, movement, and big shiny buildings.
 So honestly, it’s kind of funny that this summer’s interior trend is about the complete opposite: slowing down.

-Lately, I’ve been noticing this shift: more people wanting homes that feel calm.
+Lately, I’ve noticed a shift: more people want homes that feel calm.
 Peaceful.
 A little more natural.
 Not just pretty pictures for Instagram, but spaces that feel good to live in.
-That’s where biophilic and sustainable design come in.
+That’s where Biophilic Design and sustainable design come in.

 Biophilic Design, in Simple Words